jts272/pp1-happy-bees-cafe/README.md

 - Responsive
 - Essential

 We will discover how these guiding principles formed the basis of my first web application project to create an appealing, logical and valuable product.
 By the end of this document, we will have covered:

 - UX (User Experience) development
+- Design Process
 - Testing of the application throughout development, implementation and deployment stages
+- Code structure, integrity and organization to maximize maintainability for the future
+- Version control process
 - Deployment method to a cloud-based platform (GitHub Pages)
-- Code structure and organization to maximize maintainability for the future
-- Version control process
+- Problems encountered and their solutions
 - Development learning opportunities and ideas for future implementations

 ---